 - "The registration time is fantastic.
 Very efficient." - "The call center person was unable to answer easy questions on topics such as parking.
 She also gave incorrect copayment information to me." - "In my recent experience, it was very hard to reach anyone by phone to get an appointment (long hold)." - "There was only one person in the registration station, and it took the line almost an hour to get through it.
 Only one person checking you in.
 It was just a disaster.
-Once in, the people were great, but that intro line is really bad." - "The person drawing the blood was pleasant with a great personality."
+Once in, the people were great, but that intro line is really bad."

-- "This was a video visit.
+- "The person drawing the blood was pleasant with a great personality." - "This was a video visit.
 The nurse first called me by phone to connect the appointment and before hanging up she stated that she would call me immediately following my meeting with the doctor.
 At the end of my video visit, he stated that his nurse would call me after he disconnected to follow up with the appointment.
-I waited one hour, and I received NO follow-up call from the nurse." - "I am grateful to be able to get the care I need with such a great caregiver.
-She and others like her are the reason I am able to enjoy a good quality of life in my 80s!" - "Doctor did not explain what is going on with the arthritis or what it means to my lifestyle in the future.
-I would describe his manner as perfunctory rather than personal and in depth." - "She took time to explain to me the procedure I wanted, talk about the benefits and drawbacks to selecting each option, and make a recommendation that suited my lifestyle." - "I asked three different departments to explain billing.
+I waited one hour, and I received NO follow-up call from the nurse." - "Our whole visit we did not feel rushed or ignored and we are grateful for everyone who was part of his surgery and recovery.
+Lastly, a nurse brought our son toys and played with our son.
+This was such an unexpected kindness.
+It was great seeing him play for the first time after surgery.
+In all, the hospital made this a comfortable experience considering the circumstances.
+We are forever grateful for everyone's help and kindness." - "Dr. [] was awesome!
+She educated my daughter on a disease I thought I was well educated on - and I learned much!
+She was thoughtful and very attentive to answering our questions." - "She took time to explain to me the procedure I wanted, talk about the benefits and drawbacks to selecting each option, and make a recommendation that suited my lifestyle." - "I asked three different departments to explain billing.
 I was promised a call back, but it never happened."